 As opposed to a limited leave to remain – a distinction made in section 3(1) of the Immigration Act 1971.
 A person who has indefinite leave to remain is settled as defined below.
 However, indefinite leave to remain may be revoked in the circumstances set out in section 76 of the Nationality, Immigration and Asylum Act 2002, e.g. if the leave was obtained by deception.

 This is a well established procedure under which the High Court may examine any decisions of government departments, tribunals and other public authorities to see whether the particular decision which is being questioned was in conformity with relevant legal provisions.
 It is different from an appeal in that the High Court cannot in such a case reach any decision on the merits.
 If the High Court finds that the decision did not comply with the relevant legal provisions, it can quash the decision and order the department or other authority to reconsider the case in correct accordance with those provisions.
 In recent years failed asylum seekers have made ever increasing use of judicial review, particularly as a means of contesting orders for their removal, pleading the protection of provisions of the European Convention on Human Rights, especially Article 8, which protects the right to family life and is heavily relied on by applicants who have acquired children during their stays in the United Kingdom.
-On this subject see paragraph 5 of Briefing Paper 8.35 and Briefing Paper 8.51.
+On this subject see paragraph 5 of Legal Paper MW 159 and Legal Paper MW 225.

 By the operation of sections 15 to 29 of the Tribunals, Courts and Enforcement Act 2007 the Upper Tribunal Immigration and Asylum Chamber has been granted a limited judicial review jurisdiction.